miek770/eznbtemplater/README.md

 # eznbtemplater

+As in ***easy notebook templater***.

-Generate PDF and [Jupyter Notebook](https://jupyter.org/) files from a notebook template (`.ipynb` file).
+Generates PDF and [Jupyter Notebook](https://jupyter.org/) files from a notebook template (`.ipynb` file).

 I made this small and simple library to facilitate the creation of professionnal looking reports and calculation notes programatically, without having to learn extensive templating engines or mess with more [LaTeX](https://www.latex-project.org/) than desired.
 My previous attempts of accomplishing this goal involved using existing packages that did not yield satisfactory results for [pandas DataFrames](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+This one does!

 ## Installation

-Install the package from [PyPI](https://pypi.org/) with `pip` using:
+Install the package from [PyPI](https://pypi.org/) with [pip](https://pypi.org/project/pip/) using:

 ```
 pip install eznbtemplater